Fish-Vista: A Multi-Purpose Dataset for Understanding & Identification of Traits from Images: Additional Dataset Details

+To create the classification dataset, we further filter the dataset by retaining only species with at least 4 images per species for the classification dataset.
+This ensures that the classification dataset includes a minimum of 2 images for training, 1 for testing, and 1 for validation for every species.
+Following this step, and the manual test-set filtering step described below, the final classification dataset consists of 56,360 images spanning 1,758 species.

+In order to create the train, test, and validation split, we perform a stratified split of $75\%$, $15\%$ and $10\%$ respectively.
+We set a minimum threshold of 1 image in the test set and 1 image in the validation set for cases where the splitting would result in no images being set out for the test and validation splits.
+This results in a training set of 39,800 images, a validation set of 6,779 images and an \textit{initial test set} of 10,830 images.

-In order to ensure that the models are tested on a perfectly clean dataset, we manually inspect every image in the preliminary test set to obtain our final test set for FV-419.
-We follow the same manual inspection guideline discussed in Appendix \ref{sec:filtering-fv-419}.
-We discard 753 images that do not have traits visible, either owing to deformity, or because of the view of the image.
-This is less than 10\% of the preliminary test set images, which demonstrates the effectiveness of our prior data processing steps.
-We obtain a final \textbf{test set of 7,564 images}, with a minimum of 5 images per species for the minority species.
+\textbf{Manual filtering of the initial test set: }In order to ensure that the models are tested on a perfectly clean dataset, we manually inspect every image in the initial test set to obtain our final test set for classification.
+We follow the same manual inspection guidelines as discussed in Appendix \ref{appendix:manual-species-filtering}.
+We discard 1,049 images that do not have traits visible, either owing to deformity, or because of the view of the image.
+This is less than 10\% of the {initial test set} images, which demonstrates the effectiveness of our prior data processing steps.
+We obtain a \textit{final test set} of 9,781 images.

+We provide statistics across the four categorizations of species: majority, neutral, minority and ultra-rare, along with an overview of the long-tailed distribution in Figure \ref{fig:key_stat} - Species Classification.